 Given the ever shifting sands of schedules and obligations, it is impossible to say precisely which mentors will be at any particular Lab or Retreat.
 With that said, here is a partial list of Stowe Story Lab mentors:

-Alex Boden – Creative Producer: Alex launched the production company Pistachio Pictures in 1999.
-The goal has always been to work with the most exciting screenwriting and directing talent in the industry and to develop and produce projects with a clear target audience.
-Recent projects include The Wachowskis and Tom Tykwer Netflix Original series Sense8 as well as Cloud Atlas with Tom Hanks and Halle Berry.
-With 500+ festival selections to date, other films include Ed Zwick’s WW2 drama Defiance with Daniel Craig, Susan Jacobson’s Fantasporto-winning thriller The Holding and Florian Habicht’s film about Britpop legends PULP, which premiered at SXSW 2014, winning NME Best Music Film 2015.
+Alex Boden – Creative Producer: Alex’s production company Pistachio Pictures launched in London in 1999.
+The goal has always been to work with the most exciting screenwriting and directing talent in the industry and to produce projects with a clear target audience.
+Recent credits include the Wachowskis’ Netflix Original series Sense8, Cloud Atlas with Tom Hanks and Halle Berry and a journey into Scandinavian noir as Co-Producer on the Intrigo Trilogy.
+With 500+ festival selections to date, other films include Susan Jacobson’s Fantasporto-winning thriller The Holding and Florian Habicht’s NME Best Music Film winner PULP.
+A Drama and German Honors graduate (Exeter, UK), Alex is a graduate of Binger Film Lab in Amsterdam and the first ever Berlinale Talent Campus.
+He enjoys working internationally, regularly collaborating with the USA, Germany, France, Australia and beyond.
+Fluent in French and German, Alex is the only UK producer member of the German French Film Academy.
+He is on the boards of organizations including Stowe Story Labs and the Production Guild of Great Britain..

 Luke Durett - Screenwriter and Head of Development - Luke is a screenwriter and Director of Development at David Magee's company, Brass Mantle Entertainment (FINDING NEVERLAND, LIFE OF PI).
 Prior to joining Brass Mantle, Luke worked in the Development Department at DreamWorks Animation, where his projects included HOW TO TRAIN YOUR DRAGON 2, DIATRUX, and VOLTRON LEGENDARY DEFENDER.
 He has experience developing television series for ABC, Freeform, Comedy Central, and the BBC.
 The current slate of projects is is working on includes MARY POPPINS RETURNS (Dir: Rob Marshall), THE CHRONICLES OF NARNIA: THE SILVER CHAIR, LADY CHATTERLEY'S LOVER, EUPHORIA (Dir: Michael Apted), and numerous unannounced projects.